Kidports T-Ball follows National Federation Rules except as modified below.

-- TIME LIMITS: Kidsports T-ball games shall be governed by a time limit in which no new inning may begin after one hour has elapsed
+- TIME LIMITS: Kidsports T-ball games shall be governed by a time limit after 75min. has elapsed

-- INNING TERMINATION: An inning is terminated after 10 players bat in one inning regardless of defensive outs.
+- INNING TERMINATION: An inning is terminated after 10 players bat in one inning regardless of defensive outs or number of players on roster.
 If a team starts the game with 9 players or less they will still bat 10 players.

 - SUBSTITUTION RULE